 Forrester found that emotion has a bigger impact on customer loyalty than both effectiveness and ease.
 As a result, they dubbed 2015 the year that companies should jump on the “emotional bandwagon” to differentiate their customer experience.
 Indeed, we have seen a flurry of online content and reports appear about emotional branding and emotional design.

 This isn’t simply a new trend; emotions have always played a leading role in brand perception.
-How customers perceive your brand is grounded in how their interactions with you make them feel.
+Emotional customer experience is grounded in how their interactions with you make them feel.
 Emotions are at the very core of customer experience, and understanding the science of emotions is imperative in unlocking the power of your brand throughout your customers’ experience.